phclummia/spring-security/README.md

 ## There isn't valid database (Docker Solution)

-If you don't have valid database, you can use  [docker-compose.yml](docker/docker-compose.yml) for creating database, tables and relations at a container.
+If you don't have valid database, you can use  [docker-compose.yml](docker/docker-compose.yml) for creating database, tables and relations in a container.
 <br/>
 Run the below command in the `docker` directory.